How Deer Are Managed

-Deer-vehicle accidents was identified as a primary concern involving human safety and damage to property by the Illinois “Joint Task Force on Deer Population.”
+Deer–vehicle accidents were identified as a primary concern involving human safety and damage to property by the Illinois “Joint Task Force on Deer Population.”

 - The frequency of deer–vehicle accidents is influenced by the number of deer in an area.

-- Deer numbers vary widely in the various landscapes throughout the state.
+- Deer numbers vary widely in the various landscapes throughout Illinois.

-- The 102 counties of the state provide biologists small enough units of the landscape to work with effectively.
+- The 102 counties of the state provide biologists units of the landscape that are small enough to work with effectively.

-- Deer-vehicle accidents numbers and vehicle traffic is routinely collected by the Illinois Department of Transportation for each county.
+- Deer–vehicle accident numbers and details on vehicle traffic are routinely collected by the Illinois Department of Transportation for each county.

 - Hunting helps control the number of deer.